OctopusDeploy/blog/blog/2019-02/jenkins-rest-api/index.md

 ---
-title: Learn how to call the Jenkins REST API from Powershell
+title: Learn how to call the Jenkins REST API from PowerShell
-description: A dive into the Jenkins REST API, with examples in Powershell for creating new jobs
+description: A dive into the Jenkins REST API, with examples in PowerShell for creating new jobs
 author: matthew.casperson@octopus.com
 visibility: public
 bannerImage: jenkins-rest-api-powershell.png